 Asthma: Peak Expiratory Flow and Personal Best

-Peak expiratory flow (PEF) measures how much air you or your child can breathe out using the greatest effort.
-It is used in the monitoring and treatment of asthma to determine how well your lungs are functioning.
-Your peak flow drops when the tubes that carry air to the lungs (bronchial tubes) narrow.
-A decrease in the peak flow can show that the bronchial tubes have narrowed even before asthma symptoms develop.
-Peak expiratory flow is measured with a peak flow meter, an inexpensive device that can be used at home.
+Peak flow is used in the monitoring and treatment of asthma to find out how well your or your child's lungs are working.
+Peak flow drops when the tubes that carry air to the lungs (bronchial tubes) narrow.
+A decrease in the peak flow can show that the bronchial tubes have narrowed even before asthma symptoms start.
+Peak flow rates are compared with charts that list normal values for sex, race, and height.

 The highest peak flow reading—a person's personal best—is the number the doctor uses to set up the zones in an asthma action plan.
 For example, the green zone is 80% or more of the personal best reading.
 The yellow zone is 50% to 79% of the personal best reading.
 The written action plan lists what steps to take for each zone.

 The personal best measurement needs to be evaluated now and then to see if it has changed.
 If it decreases, medicines may need to be changed or increased to prevent asthma from becoming worse.
 If the personal best measurement improves a lot, the amount of medicine may be reduced.
 Children need to have their personal best measurement checked about every 6 months to account for growth.

 Author: Healthwise Staff

 Medical Review:John Pope MD - Pediatrics & Adam Husney MD - Family Medicine & Elizabeth T. Russo MD - Internal Medicine